hasura/graphql-engine/manual/custom-microservices/develop-custom-services/index.rst

     $ hasura api-console

 You can use the API console to check and modify your Postgres schema and database.
-On making modifications to your schema(your database structure), the API Console will create migration files in your migration folder, and apply them on your cluster.
+On making modifications to your schema (your database structure), the API Console will create migration files in your migration folder, and apply them on your cluster.
-To learn more about migrations, check out :ref:`our documentation <schema-migrations>`.
+To learn more about migrations, check out :ref:`our documentation <../data/data-migration>` on **Schema Migrations**.

 Using a Dockerfile
 ------------------

 Microservices on Hasura are deployed as Docker containers managed on a Kubernetes cluster.
 A normal microservice on Hasura consists of the following:

-1. A `Dockerfile` - this contains the instructions for building the Docker image
+1. A ``Dockerfile`` - this contains the instructions for building the Docker image
-2. A `k8s.yaml` file that contains all the kubernetes configuration required to manage the Docker image (By default, a microservice and a deployment)
+2. A ``k8s.yaml`` file that contains all the kubernetes configuration required to manage the Docker image (By default, a service and a deployment)
-3. A source folder(named after the microservice name) in the ``microservices`` directory that contains the `Dockerfile`, the `k8s.yaml` file and your source code.
+3. A source folder (named after the microservice name) in the ``microservices`` directory that contains the above ``Dockerfile`` and ``k8s.yaml`` files and your source code.

 To add your own custom microservice to your Hasura project, start by adding a microservice:

 .. code:: bash

-    $ hasura microservice add my-service
+    $ hasura microservice generate my-service

 (Make sure you add a ``-c cluster-name`` if you didn't set your default cluster using ``hasura cluster set-default -c cluster-alias``.
-By default, quickstart aliases the cluster it creates to `hasura` and sets it as the default, so you won't need to do this.)
+By default, quickstart aliases the cluster it creates to ``hasura`` and sets it as the default, so you won't need to do this.)

 This command will do the following:

 1. Create a ``my-service`` directory inside the ``microservices`` directory.
 2. Create a ``k8s.yaml`` file inside the ``my-service`` directory.

 Note that this command does not actually make any changes to your cluster, it just generates files on your local Hasura project directory.

-To apply this configuration, and create the microservice on your cluster, run:
+To apply this configuration, and create the microservice on your cluster ``git commit`` and ``git push`` the project directory:

 .. code:: bash

+    $ git commit -m "added my-service"
-    $ hasura microservice apply
+    $ git push hasura master

 This command will automatically pick up the microservice configuration from the ``microservices`` directory and apply them on the default cluster. ( This command will also update the configuration if you run it after making changes to the ``k8s.yaml`` file. )

-Now the cluster should have a microservice called ``old`` running on it.
+Now the cluster should have a microservice called ``my-service`` running on it.
 You can check this again using:

 .. code:: bash

     $ hasura cluster status

-This should show a microservice called old running under the ``Custom microservices`` section.
+This should show a microservice called ``my-service`` running under the ``Custom microservices`` section.
 The ``URL`` column will be empty, since we haven't configured a route for your microservice yet.

 .. code:: bash

     INFO Custom microservices:
     NAME   STATUS    URL
-    old    Running
+    my-service    Running

 The routes for all the microservices on your Hasura project are configured in ``conf/routes.yaml``.
-The Hasura cli provides a handy command to generate the default routes configuration for your custom microservice:
+The ``hasura`` CLI provides a handy command to generate the default routes configuration for your custom microservice:

 .. code:: bash